There are some people that won’t talk about certain when it comes to potty training. I’m not one of those people.

 My youngest son potty trained a few months ago and for the most part it was a very easy process.
 Then, things started changing.
 He started having frequent accidents, both pee and poop, and we were on the verge on considering diapers again.
 I was so DONE with washing 5 pairs of underwear, shorts, and sheets a day.

 The pee accidents stopped again and he started going on the potty for pees but the poops in the pants kept happening.
 He would walk up to me, smile, and say “poop” while pointing to his pants.
-That shit is NOT funny so it was a bit hard to keep my cool.
+That shit is NOT funny (ok, so it is a little but I tried not to laugh) so it was a bit hard to keep my cool.
 I wanted to scream at him “why the hell do you keep pooping in your pants” but I would breathe deeply and say “You had an accident?!
 Poop goes in the potty, not your pants.
 Let’s go clean you up.”

 Part of me is thrilled he is pooping, pants, floor, diaper, whatever.
 After almost a year of dealing with his withholding issues and being his “poop doula” whenever it comes easily and pain free I’m thrilled.
 The other part, notsomuch.